Willamette Valley AVA: McMinnville

-Ribbon Ridge AVA
+Ribbon Ridge

-The Ribbon Ridge AVA, between Newberg and Gaston, is a ridge containing uplift of ocean sediment.
-It lies at 45° 21' N, 123° 04' W, at the northwest end of the Chehalem Mountains.
+Ribbon Ridge, located between Newberg and Gaston, is a ridge containing uplift of ocean sediment.
+It lies at at the northwest end of the Chehalem Mountains.
 The name originates in the 19th century.
-The ridge is approximately 0.25 mi wide and 3.50 mi long, and is 3350 acre in area, with 500 acre planted on 20 vineyards.
-It is estimated that between 1000 acre and 1400 acre in the region is suitable for planting.
+Oregon's smallest AVA is approximately 3.5 mi and 1.7 mi on a north–south axis covering 3350 acre with 620 acre under vine on 36 vineyards.
+It is estimated that between 1000 to 1400 acre are suitable for cultivating premium wine grapes.